-Blood test identifies increased risk of death following noncardiac surgeryJune 5th, 2012 in Surgery /
+Blood test identifies increased risk of death following noncardiac surgeryJune 5, 2012 in Medicine & Health / Surgery

 A simple blood test can help identify people who are at high risk of dying within the month after non-cardiac surgery, a study by McMaster University researchers has found.

 Knowing who is at risk through the test called Troponin T (a protein marker of heart injury) can help physicians target patients who need enhanced observation or interventions, says the major study published today in the Journal of the American Medical Association.
 Currently, troponin levels are not commonly measured after surgery.

 Worldwide, more than 200 million adults have major non-cardiac surgery each year.
 Despite the benefits of surgery, many patients suffer serious complications and more than one million of those patients die within the first 30 days after surgery.

 The results are from the VISION study, the largest international prospective study evaluating complications after surgery.

 VISION enrolled 15,133 adult patients in North and South America, Asia, Australia, and Europe who had a Troponin T measurement daily during the first three days after surgery.
 Patients were followed in hospital and at 30 days after surgery.

 "VISION demonstrated that a simple blood test strongly identifies which non-cardiac surgery patients are at high risk of dying in the next 30 days," said Dr. P.J.
 Devereaux, VISION principal investigator; associate professor of medicine, clinical epidemiology and biostatistics of the Michael G. DeGroote School of Medicine at McMaster University and cardiologist at Hamilton Health Sciences.

 Devereaux said the results also demonstrated that most patients did not die until an average of six or more days after their Troponin T blood test was identified as elevated.
 "This holds out great hope that there is time to intervene."